mwouts/jupytext/docs/using-server.md

 ## Metadata filtering

 You can specify which metadata to include or exclude in the text files created by Jupytext by setting `c.ContentsManager.default_notebook_metadata_filter` (notebook metadata) and `c.ContentsManager.default_cell_metadata_filter` (cell metadata).
 They accept a string of comma separated keywords.
-A minus sign `-` in font of a keyword means exclusion.
+A minus sign `-` in front of a keyword means exclusion.

 Suppose you want to keep all the notebook metadata but `widgets` and `varInspector` in the YAML header.
 For cell metadata, you want to allow `ExecuteTime` and `autoscroll`, but not `hide_output`.
 You can set
 ```python